Tama Theis

-Tama Theis (born February 9, 1960) is a Minnesota politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, she represents District 14A in central Minnesota.
+Tama Theis (born February 9, 1960) is a Minnesota politician and former member of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, she represented District 14A in central Minnesota.

 Education

 Theis attended St. Cloud Technical and Community College, graduating with an A.A.S.

 Minnesota House of Representatives

 Theis was elected to the Minnesota House of Representatives in a special election in 2013.

 Opposition to COVID vaccine mandates

 In December 2021, Theis joined 37 other Republican members of the Minnesota House in signing a letter to the Mayo Clinic challenging its policy requiring staff to be vaccinated against COVID-19.
 The letter said in part, "We will not support state funding for programs like these, or any other funding, for any healthcare facility that fires their employees due to unrealistic vaccine mandate policies."

 Personal life

 Theis is married to Greg Theis.
 They have two children and reside in St. Cloud, Minnesota.